 My family loves pie best of any dessert.
 I use to make my own pie crust, but today I watch for pie crust on sale at the grocery store.
 Enjoy!

 By Bobbie from Rockwall

 An inexpensive (and easy) way to protect your pie crust from burning is this: Lay a large sheet of aluminum foil over the pie plate you plan to use.
-Press down lightly to form an indentation of the plate into the foil.

 If you have trouble with pies going over while they bake and making a big mess in your oven all you have to do is sprinkle a little powdered lemon-flavored gelatin on the top crust.
 It helps it not to bubble over that way.